 - UAE Nationals

 In recent years, significant real estate development has been a signature feature of the UAE.
-From the tallest buildings in Dubai to the world-famous architects in Abu Dhabi, the UAE has meant development.
+From the tallest buildings in Dubai to the world-famous architecture in Abu Dhabi, the UAE has become synonymous with development.

-Development is much deeper than these high-profile projects.
+Development runs much deeper than the country’s high-profile projects.
 Physical infrastructure has transformed, with dedicated industrial areas, commercial clusters, free zones and massive mixed-use developments designed to provide additional tourist facilities and vastly increase retail and office space.
-Liberalized real estate and property laws generated unprecedented development in this sector.
+Liberalized real estate and property laws have generated unprecedented development in this sector.

 In addition to the Burj Khalifa and Saadiyat Island, some of the most significant projects include:

 - Man-made islands in Dubai, including the World, the Palms and the Palm Jumeirah

 - Dubailand®, a series of theme parks, outdoor attractions , entertainment and retail outlets, including Dubai Miracle Garden, the world’s largest natural flower garden.

 - Masdar City, a zero carbon, zero waste city